kubecost/docs/aws-cloud-integrations.md

     * The athena database name is available as the value (physical id) of `AWSCURDatabase` in the CloudFormation stack created above (in [Step 2: Setting up Athena](#Step-2:-Setting-up-Athena))
 * `athenaTable` the name of the table created by the Athena setup
   * The table name is typically the database name with the leading `athenacurcfn_` removed (but is not available as a CloudFormation stack resource)
-  * Alternatively the name of a view can be placed in this field to use a subset of the CUR data.
-Only views with all columns from the CUR table should be used.
-[Create a view](https://docs.aws.amazon.com/athena/latest/ug/create-view.html)

-> Make sure using only underscore as an delimiter if needed for tables and views, using dash will not work even though you might be able to create it see [docs](https://docs.aws.amazon.com/athena/latest/ug/tables-databases-columns-names.html).
+> Make sure use only underscore as a delimiter if needed for tables and views, using dash will not work even though you might be able to create it see [docs](https://docs.aws.amazon.com/athena/latest/ug/tables-databases-columns-names.html).

 * If you are using a multi-account setup, you will also need to set `.Values.kubecostProductConfigs.masterPayerARN `To the arn of the role in the masterpayer account, e.g. `arn:aws:iam::530337586275:role/KubecostRole`.

 ## Troubleshooting

-Once you've integrated with the CUR, you can visit /diagnostics.html in kubecost to determine if kubecost has been successfully integrated with your CUR.
+Once you've integrated with the CUR, you can visit /diagnostics.html in Kubecost to determine if Kubecost has been successfully integrated with your CUR.
 If any problems are detected, you will see a yellow warning sign under the cloud provider permissions status header:
 <img width="1792" alt="Screen Shot 2020-12-06 at 9 37 40 PM" src="https://user-images.githubusercontent.com/453512/101316930-587bb080-3812-11eb-8bbc-694a894314d8.png">

 You can check pod logs for authentication errors by running `kubectl get pods -n <namespace>`
 `kubectl logs <kubecost-pod-name> -n <namespace> -c cost-model`

 If you do not see any authentication errors, log in to your AWS console and visit the Athena dashboard.
 You should be able to find the CUR.
-Ensure that the databse with the CUR matches the athenaTable entered in step 4-- it likely has a prefix with athenacurfn_ :
+Ensure that the database with the CUR matches the athenaTable entered in step 4-- it likely has a prefix with athenacurfn_ :
 <img width="1792" alt="Screen Shot 2020-12-06 at 9 43 31 PM" src="https://user-images.githubusercontent.com/453512/101319459-e6f23100-3816-11eb-8d96-1ab977cb50bd.png">

 You can also check query history to see if any queries are failing: